 Before you even start selecting photos, let alone start hanging them, you need to plan out a few things.

 First, ask yourself if you are going with any sort of theme.
 For example, will the wall be all about the kids and grandkids?
 Is it going to highlight your old-school photography skills?
 Perhaps a nice assortment of pictures of the family throughout the years alongside older relatives?
+Are you going to hire Calgary Painters to change the wall paint or are you satisfied with the current color?

 Deciding on a theme is definitely a step that shouldn’t be skipped, even if your theme is not having a theme at all.